Programming & Data Processing

 }

-This mirrors the example you will find directly on the tool page at wtools.com.
+This is the same example you'll find on the tool page at wtools.com.

-Navigate to wtools.com/convert-xml-to-json.
-The interface loads immediately in your browser with an input area and output area side by side.
+Go to wtools.com/convert-xml-to-json.
+The page loads with an input area and output area side by side.

-Paste your XML content into the input field.
-The tool accepts everything from small snippets to larger documents.
-Make sure your XML is well-formed — unclosed tags or malformed syntax will produce errors or unexpected results.
+Paste your XML into the input field.
+It handles everything from small snippets to larger documents.
+Just make sure your XML is well formed.
+Unclosed tags or broken syntax will give you errors or garbage output.

 Input XML: